AkshatJain9/Fitomatic/Report.md

 **Application Use Cases and or Examples**

 Fitomatic is targeted toward people of all ages.
 Individual users looking for a partner in their exercising routines or small group sporting activities as well as catering for large events directed towards fundraisers.
 On a social level, we want to promote physical activity for all ages.
-Especially for younger people, who seem to have health problems earlier on, we would love for them to use this app and start their fitness journey.
+Especially for younger people, who seem to have health problems earlier on.

 Timmy wants a buddy to go on afternoon runs with
 * Timmy makes an individual post stating he wants a running partner who is available for afternoon runs.